 It may take a while or it may already be obvious.
 But there is a beginning to be begun.
 God’s not finished with you.
 In fact, this next season may be your most productive for the kingdom at large.

 Your heart will beat again.
-Have you heard this song?
-One of my favorite lines is this:
+Have you heard this song by Danny Gokey?
+One of my favorite lines speaks of letting the word “beginning” wash over you.

 Embrace the journey.